GSA/ficam-arch/_usecases/6_managecredentiallifecycle.md

 ### Reset a Credential

-In this use case, an employee or contractor interacts with the agency services to register or request a derived credential.
+In this use case, an administrator needs to reset a password or PIN for an employee or contractor credential.

 <style>